DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

         <tr>
             <td><b>maxRowLevel</b></td>
             <td>Number</td>
             <td>A zero-based index that indicates the maximum currently expanded row level.
-Equals to 0 when the pivot grid has no row fields, 1 when all rows are collapsed, 2 when at least one first-level row is expanded, etc.</td>
+Equals 0 when the pivot grid has no row fields, 1 when all rows are collapsed, 2 when at least one first-level row is expanded, etc.</td>
         </tr>
         <tr>
             <td><b>columnPath</b></td>